Skip to content

 What counts as accessible savings when calculating my financial runway?

-Accessible savings generally means money that can be reached without penalties or significant delays — think current accounts, easy-access savings accounts, or tax-advantaged cash savings account rather than locked-away investments or pension funds.
+Accessible savings generally means money that can be reached without penalties or significant delays — think current accounts, easy-access savings accounts, or cash savings account rather than locked-away investments or pension funds.
 It is worth being honest about what is genuinely liquid and available, rather than including figures that would take time or cost to release.
 Entering a realistic accessible savings figure into the calculator will give a much more grounded runway estimate.

-Should I include freelance or side income in my runway calculation?
+Include freelance or side income in my runway calculation?

 Including expected side income can give a more accurate picture of real-world situations, particularly if some paying clients or a part-time income stream is already in place.
 That said, many people find it helpful to run the numbers both with and without that income, to understand worst-case runway as well as expected timelines.
 This calculator lets users enter an expected monthly side income figure so the exact impact on the timeline can be seen.